-PV Sindhu Biography: Birth, Age, Family, Education, Badminton Career, Awards, Endorsements and More
+PV Sindhu Biography: Age, Education, Badminton Career, CWG 2022 Gold winner & Other details

-PV Sindhu or Pusaria Venkata Sindhu is a professional badminton player from India.
-She became the first badminton player from India to reach finals of 2016 Summer Olympics.
-She was also listed in the Forbes' as the Highest-Paid Female Athletes in 2018 and 2019.
-Today, PV Sindhu turns 25 this year.
+PV Sindhu's full name is Pusaria Venkata Sindhu.
+She is a professional badminton player from India.
+She was the first badminton player from India to reach the finals of the 2016 Summer Olympics and was also listed in Forbes' as the Highest-Paid Female Athletes in 2018 and 2019.

 |Birth||July 5, 1995 (Hyderabad, India)|

 |Weight||65 kg (143 lb)|